Goldberg’s Current Relationship Status And Future With The WWE

 — Plumpy (@AdamTheBlampied) April 4, 2017

 Goldberg closed out his segment by saying “never say never.”
 However, it was noted that nothing is currently on the books in terms of creative plans as of now.
-The opinion backstage is that Goldberg’s run was largely a success and they are leaving the door open for a return at some point.
+The opinion backstage is that Goldberg’s run was largely a success, and they are leaving the door open for a return at some point.
 When he left the WWE originally in 2004, he was bitter at the company.
 Both Goldberg and Vince McMahon felt negativity towards each other, though it’s still unclear who held more back then.

-They have mended fences in the 13 years since and things have changed a lot.
-Goldberg has told people that he is amenable to coming back again, either later this year, next year or beyond, if the scenario and opponent is right for him.
+They have mended fences in the 13 years since, and things have changed a lot.
+Goldberg has told people that he is amenable to coming back again later this year, next year, or beyond if the scenario and opponent are right for him.
 It’s been said that their business relationship has been left open-ended, but both agreed that they had to part ways for now because nothing quite made sense coming off his program with Lesnar.

 Goldberg saying goodbye after Raw goes off the air.
 Told the crowd "this isn't a damn script, so please listen." pic.twitter.com/iJYG4I6xPS